 The company offers partially paid as well as fully paid internships in London and Singapore:

-- Paid internship in London: You can sign up with over 500 top-tier companies in London for your internship in one of 30 major industries.
+You can sign up with over 500 top-tier companies in London for your internship in one of 30 major industries.
 Capital Placement will take care of your Tier 5 visa sponsorship.
 You get help with finding accommodation and get comprehensive medical insurance for 6 months.
-Paid summer internships with a stipend are also available in London.
+In addition, paid summer internships with a stipend are also available in London.

-- Fully paid internship in Singapore: If you’re up for working in Singapore, Capital Placement can guarantee a paid internship there.
+If you’re up for working in Singapore, Capital Placement can guarantee a paid internship there.
 Your visa sponsorship and medical insurance are included in the program fee and the company also helps with finding accommodation.
-You could work at one of over 600 companies in the country.
+In other words, you could work at one of over 600 companies in the country.

-You could also look for a specialized internship in one of these leading industries:
+Also look for a specialised internship in one of these leading industries:

-- Business internship: For students in a business-related field, there are internships available in cities like London, Bangalore, Mumbai, Singapore, and Dubai.
-The roles available range across business operations, business development, project management, administration, client communications and customer service.
+For students in a business-related field, there are internships available in cities like London, Bangalore, Mumbai, Singapore, and Dubai.
+Roles available range across business operations, business development, project management, administration, client communications and customer service.

 Enternships has placed over 45,000 candidates from the best universities since 2009.
-The company specializes in placing students in business development and marketing related roles, though you should be able to find internships in any field with them.
+This type of company specialises in placing students in business development and marketing related roles, though you should be able to find internships in any field with them.

 All the internships posted on Enternships comply with National Minimum Wage legislation.
-That means you should be able to find at least a partially-funded internship there.
-Enternships acts as a middle man of sorts between you and the company, so you won’t get a great deal of personalized assistance from them.
+In other words, you should be able to find at least a partially-funded internship there.
+Enternships acts as a middle man of sorts between you and the company, so you won’t get a great deal of personalised assistance from them.

 Starting your career in a startup can be incredibly fulfilling and enormously challenging at the same time.
 Work In Startups is a full-blown job search portal, but it also lists jobs for interns.
 It has been active since 2011 and has a good reputation in the market.